David-Durst/embeddedHaskellAetherling/README.txt

         iii.
 The top folders in that directory separate the Aetherling, Halide-HLS (titled halide_to_hardware), and Spatial verilog files. iv.
 We have included the Halide-HLS and Spatial verilog files generated for the paper.
 The Aetherling verilog files are regenerated each time the tests are rerun.
         v.
 Within each of the aetherling_copies, halide_to_hardware, and spatial folders are the folders for each application in the Evaluation section.
 These are: map, conv2d, conv2d_b2b, and sharpen.
 The other apps within the aetherling_copies folder may work but are not part of the paper's results. vi.
-Within each of the app's folders are the verilog files for the app at a specific throughput specified by slowdown.
-For example, the file "/home/pldi/pldi/embeddedHaskellAetherling/test/verilog_examples/aetherling_copies/conv2d/conv2d_16.v" has a slowdown of 16, or emits the output at 16th the rate of a pipeline that emitted all output in 1 clock cycle. vii.
+Within each of the app's folders are the verilog files for the app at a specific throughput specified by number of clock cycles.
+For example, the file "/home/pldi/pldi/embeddedHaskellAetherling/test/verilog_examples/aetherling_copies/conv2d/conv2d_16.v" emits the output over 16 clock cycles. vii.
 To run fewer designs through Vivado and thus finish pnr/run.sh more quickly, delete some of these files.
 Note: doing so may break the chart generation code for visualizing the results.
 You may be required to edit "/home/pldi/pldi/aetherling/aetherling/helpers/pnr_graphs.py" to deal with less data.
     c.
 When the prior step finishes, the graphs which reproduce figures 11-13 in the paper will be in "/home/pldi/pldi/embeddedHaskellAetherling/pnr/figs".
 Additionally, stdout will contain the data from the graphs in text form.
 Ignore warnings printed to stdout before the data.
         i. "/home/pldi/pldi/embeddedHaskellAetherling/pnr/figs/ae_results.pdf" - reproduces figure 11